 - Set the “Section” of positions that share modules.
 If you are daisy-chaining multiple flame units at different positions together driven by a single module, then obviously all those positions would share the same module address.
-More generally, if any module address is to serve more than one position, then (A) in the “Edit position properties” dialog assign a unique section name to each set of positions that are to share the same module (separately for flame and pyro), and (B) remove the “Position” constraint in the constraints paragraph (Paragraph #3) of the “Addressing > Address show” dialog to allow positions in the same section to share modules, and (C) assign a unique section name to each individual position that is not in a sharing section to prevent them from sharing modules.
-Sharing modules across positions is common practice for pyro also, not just flame, and is described in more detail here.
-Several flame examples requiring shared modules are: 1) the Piroshow firing system uses the same global DMX universe across all modules, so if you are using Piroshow then you must put all flame positions in the same section for sharing modules; 2) if you are daisy-chaining multiple flame units at different positions together driven by a single module, then obviously all those positions must be in the same section for sharing modules (specifically the module that is driving all of them).
+More generally, if any module address is to serve more than one position, then (A) in the “Edit position properties” dialog assign a unique section name to each set of positions that are to share the same module, and (B) remove the “Position” constraint in the constraints paragraph (Paragraph #3) of the “Addressing > Address show” dialog to allow positions in the same section to share modules, and (C) assign a unique section name to each individual position that is not in a sharing section to prevent them from sharing modules.
+Sharing modules across positions is common practice for pyro, as described in more detail here.